 - Income information for all borrowers.
 You’ll be asked to include salary, overtime, bonuses, commissions, interest/dividend, retirement income and any other regular source of income.

 - If known, the price of the home you are buying, and how much you’d like to borrow toward the purchase.

 - The address of the property you are planning to purchase (if known).

 - Bank and brokerage account information, including the institution name and current balances.

-- Information about your current debts.
-We’ll ask for the name of the creditor, the account number, the current balance owing and the amount of your monthly payment.
+- Information about your current debts (name of each creditor, the account number, the current balance owing and the amount of your monthly payment).

-Know that you can get pre-qualified from multiple lenders.
+Know that you can get pre-qualified by multiple financial institutions at once.
 This is highly recommended to ensure that you get the best mortgage rate possible.

 Tip: Get all mortgage quotes/pre-qualifications within a 14-day period.
-Each time your credit is pulled for a quote, it gets dinged.
-Getting all quotes within a 14-day period minimizes the damage to your credit.
+Each time your credit is pulled for a quote, it gets dinged slightly.
+Getting all quotes within a 14-day period minimizes the potential damage to your credit rating.